leunark/octformer/README.md

-# NOTES
+# OctFormer: Octree-based Transformers for 3D Point Clouds
-Extension of the README.md for documentation purposes.
+Extension of the original README.md (now README_ORIGINAL.md) for documentation purposes.

-## Docker
+## 1. Setup Environment - Docker

 ### Using Devcontainer (Recommended)
 This project includes a `.devcontainer` configuration for quick setup with [VS Code](https://code.visualstudio.com/).
 1. Install [Docker](https://www.docker.com/) and the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) VS Code extension.
 2. Reopen the folder in a container:
     - Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS), and run `Remote-Containers: Reopen in Container`.
-3. Start coding in the pre-configured environment!
+3. Start training in the pre-configured environment, by following with ScanNet data preparation and then training & evaluation.

 ### Manually Build & Run
 **Run the container**: